SharePoint/sp-dev-docs/docs/sp-add-ins/create-custom-actions-to-deploy-with-sharepoint-add-ins.md

 Learn how to create a custom action in SharePoint that deploys to the host web when you deploy a SharePoint Add-in.

- **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 When you are creating a SharePoint Add-in, custom actions let you interact with the lists and the ribbon in the host web.
 A custom action deploys to the host web when end users install your add-in.
 Custom actions can open a remote webpage and pass information through the query string.
 There are two types of custom actions available for add-ins: Ribbon andMenu Item custom actions.